zhullyb/monyhar/monyhar/docs/fuchsia/gtests.md

 ## Run on a device paved with Fuchsia built from source

-Make sure that the CPU architecture of your Chromium output directory matches the architecture of the Fuchsia output directory (x64==x64, arm64==arm64, etc.).
+Make sure that the CPU architecture of your Monyhar output directory matches the architecture of the Fuchsia output directory (x64==x64, arm64==arm64, etc.).

 ```bash